onflow/flow-ft/README.md

  }
  ```

  2. The `safeDeposit(from: @FungibleToken.Vault): @FungibleToken` works in a similar way, with the difference that it will not panic if the desired FT Vault can not be obtained from the Switchboard.
-The method will return the passed vault, empty if the funds were deposited sucessfully or still containing the funds if the transfer of the funds was not possible.
-Keep in mind that when using this method on a transaction you will allways have to deal with the returned resource.
+The method will return the passed vault, empty if the funds were deposited successfully or still containing the funds if the transfer of the funds was not possible.
+Keep in mind that when using this method on a transaction you will always have to deal with the returned resource.
 An example of this can be found on `transactions/switchboard/safe_transfer_tokens.cdc`:
  ```cadence
  transaction(to: Address, amount: UFix64) {
     // The reference to the vault from the payer's account